Fauna of the Sea of Japan

 Common Inhabitants of the Sea of Japan

 Octopus and squid, typical representatives of warm seas, can be found in this sea.
 Vertical walls covered with actinia, gardens of brown algae - kelp - are reminiscent of the landscapes of the White and Barents Seas.
 In the Sea there is a huge abundance of sea stars and sea urchins of different colors and sizes, there areophiuroids, small crabs (Red king crab are found here only in May, then they go further out to sea) and shrimps.
 The most famous is the Pandalus latirostris.
 Cucumaria japonica is a well-known inhabitant of these waters, it is very similar to the trepang.
 It inhabits all the Far Eastern seas, but at greater depths than the latter.
 Among the stars, the most common is the Northern Pacific seastar, which reaches 32 cm in diameter and moves at a speed of 10 cm per minute.
 There is also the Blue bat star, which can easily be found in the coastal zone after a storm.
 Bright red ascidians live on rocks and stones.
 There are about 30 species of seals, dolphins and whales, and more than 900 species of fish.
-Among the latter, Sarcastic fringehead, Flathead flounder, Pacific Dover sole, Alaska pollock, masu salmon, and chum salmon are common.
+Among the latter, Sarcastic fringehead, Flathead flounder, Pacific Dover sole, Alaska pollock, Masu salmon, and Chum salmon are common.
 The Japanese spiky sea cucumber and the Sculptured Shrimp are common.

 Commercial Species in the Sea of Japan

 Of all the fish species in the Sea of Japan, just under 200 are commercially important.
-Pacific salmon, Pacific cod, Pacific halibut, Fourhorn sculpin and Snailfish are year-round residents.
+Chinook salmon, Pacific cod, Pacific halibut, Fourhorn sculpin and Snailfish are year-round residents.
 Permanent residents of these waters are, Pink salmon, Saffron cod, Snail-fin poacher.
 Such warm water fishes as Chub mackerel, Pacific saury, Japanese anchovy, Flat needlefish can be found near the coast.
 Atka mackerel, Masked greenling and Japanese sea bass feel comfortable at all temperatures.
 Trepangs are also abundant in the reservoir.
 The sea urchin fishery is highly developed, as their caviar is a popular delicacy in Asia.
 Among mollusks, scallops are the most common.
 There is an active octopus and squid fishery.
 One of the largest species of cephalopods, the Giant Pacific octopus, is also found here.
 An adult weighs about 50 kg and reaches 3 meters in length (including tentacles).
 Jellyfish have long been used as food in Thailand, Japan, Korea, Malaysia, Indonesia and the Philippines.
 The Rhopilema esculentum is considered one of the most prized delicacies.

 Rare inhabitants of the Sea of Japan

-In addition to the permanent residents, there are also rare fish unusual for the local climate: Swordfish, Ocean sunfish, Purple puffer, Japanese puffer, Hairy-tailed bat, and Oceanic two-wing flyingfish.
+In addition to the permanent residents, there are also rare fish unusual for the local climate: Swordfish, Ocean sunfish, Purple puffer, Japanese puffer, and Oceanic two-wing flyingfish.
 In the coastal thickets swim seahorses, needlefish, various mollusks, butterfly fish and gurnards.
 At the bottom of the sea live Agonomalus jordani, and red scorpionfish.
 Swim in the Sea of Japan and quite exotic species.
-For example: red barracuda.
+For example: red barracuda

 Dangerous Inhabitants of the Sea of Japan